abytemore/composer-helper/README.md

         link: '/absolute/path/to/your/symlink/folder'
         pimcore-assets-link: '/<serverroot>/web/bundles/<bundlename>' # This is optional and just for Pimcore!
 ```
-The **target** is the folder where your package development is done (maybe "/libs"). **link** is the symlink folder, where the package, which is under development, would be installed by composer normally (maybe "/vendor/namespace/your-package").
+The **target** is the folder where your package development is done (maybe "/libs" or "/dev"). **link** is the symlink folder, where the package, which is under development, would be installed by composer normally (maybe "/vendor/namespace/your-package").

 ### Environment file
 Add environment file (dotenv) to your root path: